Sobak/sobak.pl/database/migrations/README.md

 For this reason, all migrations stored directly in `database/migrations/` are meant for the `indexer` and `website` databases only.

-The `permanent` database is different, it follows the classic approach of committing the DB schema changes into the repository.
+The `persistent` database is different, it follows the classic approach of committing the DB schema changes into the repository.
 This database is never recreated so every change must be done with a regular migration.
-Migrations for this database are kept in `database/migrations/permanent/`
+Migrations for this database are kept in `database/migrations/persistent/`